FreeLanguageTools/vocabsieve/README.md

 - **Quick word lookups**: Getting definition, pronunciation, and frequency within one or two keypresses/clicks
 - **Wide language support**: supports all languages listed on Google Translate, though it is currently optimized for European languages
 - **Lemmatization**: automatically remove inflections to enhance dictionary experience (`books` -> `book`, `ran` -> `run`)
-- **Local first**: No internet is required if you use downloaded resources
+- **Local-first**: No internet is required if you use downloaded resources.
+Without a central server, there is also no subscription fees I need to take from you to keep it running.
 - **Sane defaults**: Little configuration is needed other than settings for Anki.
 It comes with two dictionary sources by default for most languages and one pronunciation source that should cover most needs.
 - **Local resource support**: Dictionaries in StarDict, Migaku, plain JSON, MDX, Lingvo (.dsl), CSV; frequency lists; and audio libraries
 - **Web reader**: Read epub and fb2 books or plain articles with one-click word lookups and Anki export.